Mrstanzim/Simu-first-lab/README.md

 # Simu first lab
- C program for inter arrival time and arrival time
+ This is the c program for arrival time and inter arrival time.